przybandrzej/Songbook_Manager-API/README.md

 ## Features
 * HATEOAS driven RESTful API
 * Browse a huge database of guitar songs' lyrics and guitar tabs
+* Add new songs even from a file
 * Create your own library of your favorite songs
 * Create a playlist for each occassion
 * Create a printable song book out of any playlist